Patient Preparation for the MRI Procedure:

 - Following the completion of the MRI series, the patients will be removed from the MRI room and taken outside until they are safely able to load onto the trailer.

-- The images will be stored on a CD and the doctor will return to Virginia Equine Imaging in order to install the images on our clinic’s Dicom reader.
+- The images will be sent over digitally and the doctor will return to Virginia Equine Imaging in order to install the images on our clinic’s Dicom reader.

 - The images will be read by Dr. Kent Allen and VEI following the procedure.